GoogleCloudPlatform/ml-on-gcp/gae_serve/README.md

 - [Python](https://www.python.org/).
 The version (2.7 or 3) used for local developement of the model should match the version used in the service, which is specified in the file `app.yaml`.

 - [Google Cloud Platform SDK](https://cloud.google.com/sdk/).
-The SDK includes the commandline tools `gcloud` used for deploying the service and [`gsutil`](https://cloud.google.com/storage/docs/gsutil) used for managing files on GCS.
+The SDK includes the commandline tools `gcloud` for deploying the service and [`gsutil`](https://cloud.google.com/storage/docs/gsutil) for managing files on GCS.

 - A Google Cloud Platform project which as the following products enabled: